Loading

 About Bloomsbury Visual Arts

-Bloomsbury Visual Arts is a cross-searchable digital hub which brings Bloomsbury’s leading visual arts resources together onto one platform to support an interdisciplinary approach to studies, teaching and research.
+The Bloomsbury Visual Arts digital hub brings Bloomsbury’s leading visual arts resources together onto one cross-searchable platform to support an interdisciplinary approach to studies, teaching, and research.

 Its collections have been designed to fit together seamlessly so that access to any combination of them provides a rich experience for users of all levels.
 They span textbooks, reference, primary material, monographs and multimedia to offer a diverse, engaging and authoritative study and research environment.